 When it comes to war, bigger doesn’t always mean the best nor even the most powerful.
 Nonetheless, back in 1942, the biggest weapon was also the most devastating one known to man until the U.S. dropped the atomic bomb in Hiroshima.

-When the European nations were victims of the German armies devastating invasion, fortifications were made to sustain everything the Germans could bring in strategical cities.
-Not to be stopped nor undone, Adolph Hitler himself inquired and commissioned the creation of a 1,350 tonnes, 800 mm caliber monster canon that could fire a 7-tonne shell to a range of 30 miles.
+When the European nations were victims of the German army’s devastating invasion, fortifications were made to sustain everything the Germans could bring in strategical cities.
+Not to be stopped nor undone, Adolph Hitler himself inquired and commissioned the creation of a 1,350 ton, 800-mm caliber monster cannon that could fire a 7-ton shell to a range of 30 miles.

 Krupp AG was the German manufacturer who made this powerful weapon.
 Hitler actually visited the Krupp manufacturing plant to inquire about the viability of such a theoretical weapon, to set things into motion to attain such a cannon.

 The Schwerer Gustav, or in English, the Heavy or Great Gustav, was explicitly designed in the late 1930s, as a siege artillery weapon to penetrate and annihilate the unbelievably thick reinforced concrete fortifications of the French defensive facility known as the Maginot Line.
 It was used only once during the war against Soviet fortifications that withstood everything Germany threw at them, and the results were beyond devastating.

 The Schwerer Gustav was 155 feet in length and 250 people were needed over a three-day period to assemble the giant weapon.
 It was never actually used in the fighting between the French and German armies since Germany invaded France through Belgium and almost entirely evaded the expensive line of French defenses.